Bulwell: Boundary changes

-1900 to the present
+1900–present

 Over the past century, Bulwell has been much augmented by housing estates such as Crabtree Farm, Snape Wood, Highbury Vale and Hempshill Vale.

 Snape Wood and Sellers Wood were parts of a swathe of woodland that bordered the landfill site to the north-west of Bulwell, stretching down to the farmland that became Hempshill Vale estate to the south-west.
 Both woods were protected under Royal Warrants dating back to the 12th century, but the drastic housing shortage in Bulwell in the 1960s and 1970s led to the protection being set aside.

-A token remnant of Snape Wood in the middle of the new estate amounts to little more than a fenced copse with three pathways leading through it.
+A token remnant of Snape Wood, in the middle of the new estate, amounts to little more than a fenced copse with three pathways leading through it.
 Owned by the local authority, Nottingham City Council, the site was designated a local nature reserve, but years of neglect have left it rubbish-strewn and in need of a structured management plan.
 Despite the fly-tipping and lack of active conservation, the site surprisingly supports a wide variety of wildlife, from rare wildflowers to mammals such as grey squirrels, hedgehogs and urban foxes, and up to 20 different species of bird.
 In February 2009, plans to set up a community group to take on the maintenance and conservation of the site on behalf of the local authority were moved.

 More of Sellers Wood remains, also with a local nature reserve, but actively managed by Nottinghamshire Wildlife Trust for the local authority.
 Sellers Wood was declared a Site of Special Scientific Interest by English Nature in 1981 as "a fine example of broad-leaved semi-natural woodland... of regional importance".

-Bulwell no longer has a working quarry, landfill site, coalmine or brewery to employ its residents.
-Designated industrial areas such as those found in Greasley Street and Commercial Road were built in the latter half of the 20th century, followed in the 1980s and 1990s by smaller developments of offices and light industrial units, such as those in Pottery Way, off Sellers Wood Drive.
+Bulwell no longer has a working quarry, landfill site, coal mine or brewery to employ its residents.
+Designated industrial areas, such as those found in Greasley Street and Commercial Road, were built in the latter half of the 20th century; these were followed in the 1980s and 1990s by smaller developments of offices and light industrial units, such as those in Pottery Way, off Sellers Wood Drive.

 The larger developments for industry built in Sellers Wood in the 1980s (off Blenheim Lane, Camberley Road and Dabell Avenue) were augmented in the 1990s.
 Many other such buildings have sprung up in the surrounding area since and the area looks set to grow outwards once more in the near future.
 It includes warehousing and distribution for national food retailers, printing factories, office blocks of all sizes, and small to medium-sized units for various goods and services.
 A large Cash and Carry wholesalers recently joined the supermarket, petrol station and small row of fast-food outlets between this industrial estate and the rest of Bulwell.
 This utilises another piece of the land that was used for landfill until the 1960s–1970s, leaving only two large fields without any development.

 Next to the supermarket is a precipitous slope, formed by the edges of a long-abandoned limestone quarry.